 ½ tsp Kashmiri Lal Mirch / Degi Mirch

-Boil three cups of water in a saucepan and add the soya nuggets to it.
+Boil three cups of water in a saucepan (you can add a little salt to the water) and add the soya nuggets to it.
 Cook for five minutes and then switch off the heat.
 Let it sit for a minute.
 Drain the water and wash the nuggets four to five times in clean water.
-Squeeze the nuggets to remove excess water.
-Ensure that you squeeze them well else any excess water to spoil the marinade.
+Squeeze the nuggets gently to remove excess water.

 Take the yogurt in a mixing bowl and add lime juice, ginger, garlic, chili powder, degi mirch, black pepper powder, cumin powder, turmeric powder, coriander powder, salt and finely chopped curry leaves.
 Mix everything together and add it to the soya nuggets.
 Ensure that the soya nuggets are coated well by the marinade.
 Keep aside for twenty minutes to half an hour.